mnem/aoc-2022-swift/README.md

 # aoc-2022-swift

-A description of this package.
+Solutions for [Advent of Code 2022](https://adventofcode.com/2022).
+I might even finish it this time!